ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ## Build, test, release, and deployment

 ## Team work

-- Get issue from teacher/customer/whoever.
-- Create issue with the format described in readme.
-- The issue is up for grabs for everyone, and is located in the "new column".
-- A fitting member(s) will pickup the issue and begin working on it.
-- Issue moves to "In progress".
-- Link pull request to issue, to track progress.
-- Pull request is made ready for review by members who worked on the issue.
-- Pull review is requested to those who didn't work on the issue.
-- Pull request is reviewed if necessary feedback is given, if reviewers find the code satisfactory it is merged into the main branch.
-- Issue is moved to "Done".
+When a new issue is created, it is automatically assigned to the "new" column in the project board.
+Members of the team can then assign themselves to the issue, with the amount of people working on it, being mainly dependent on the complexity of the issue.
+When a member assigns themselves to an issue, they move the issue to the "in progress" column.
+A new branch is created to work on the issue, and a pull request is linked to the issue, to track the progress on it.
+When the issue is considered completed, by the working members, the pull request is reviewed by the other members of the team.
+Members then review if they find the solution satisfactory.
+If the solution is not found satisfactory, they provide feedback, throught their review and await the working members to consider feedback and submit a corrected pull request for review.
+If the solution is found satisfactory, the pull request is merged into the main branch.
+The issue is then moved to the "done" column.

 ## How to make _Chirp!_ work locally
 - Probably something about docker?
 The program cant run without docker I think?